alayor/alayor.github.io/_posts/2017-11-05-How_much_test_coverage_should_I_have.markdown

 The fact that we ask these questions to ourselves or some other person means that we're looking for some answer that makes us not commit on something.
-Or that makes the other person commit.
+Or that makes other people commit.

-When our boss asks us how much time we need to finish something, he or she is trying to make us commit to the schedule.
+When your boss asks us how much time we need to finish something, he or she is trying to make us commit to the schedule.

 When we ask on the internet if we should have 100% coverage, we are looking for